-Welcome to the Jobberman Best 100 Companies to Work For in Nigeria 2018.
+The Jobberman Best 100 Companies to Work For in Nigeria 2018 is out.

 The Best 100 Companies to Work For in Nigeria is an annual list published by Jobberman.
 This report ranks companies in Nigeria based on job satisfaction, employee happiness, career growth prospects, work-life balance and other relevant metrics as voted for by employees and career professionals.

 The 4th edition of the ranking considered a total of 2,156 valid respondents, consisting of career professionals and employees across Nigerian owned companies and multinationals.

 Key Industries Ranked In Survey